EdgarMuradyan/MyToDoList/README.md

 Before you begin, ensure you have the following installed:

-- Qt Creator (version X.X.X or higher)
+- Qt Creator (version 6.2.4 or higher)
 - C++ compiler (e.g., GCC)
-- [Other prerequisites, if any]

 ### Installation